nylas/nylas-mail/docs/React.md

 ## React Component Injection

 The N1 interface is composed at runtime from components added by different packages.
 The app's left sidebar contains components from the composer package, the source list package, the activity package, and more.
-You can leverage the flexiblity of this system to extend almost any part of N1's interface.
+You can leverage the flexibility of this system to extend almost any part of N1's interface.

 ### Registering Components